BIO

 Featured Artist, Cultivate, Grand Rapids, MI

-Artist-in-Residence, High Desert Test Sites at AZ West, Joshua Tree, CA
+Artist-in-Residence, High Desert Test Sites at AZ-West, Joshua Tree, CA

 2022